Error Handling Quiz

 Incorrect

 __exit__ returns False to propagate exceptions (default) or True to suppress them.
-This gives you control over exception handling in context managers.Think about what happens to exceptions that occur inside the with block.
+Option A is the classic trap: the as variable gets the return value of __enter__, not __exit__.
+Option C is wrong — the with block body always runs before __exit__ is called.Think about what happens to exceptions that occur inside the with block.

 Question 22